pdub206/cataclysm/README.md

 Roleplay is highly encouraged, but not enforced.

-Features in Cataclysm MUD Alpha release:
+Changes from stock tbaMUD 2025 to Cataclysm MUD v1.0.0-alpha:

 * The city of Caleran is available for exploration
 * Experience points and levels are removed in favor of skill based progression